defgsus/good-github/README.md

 Remember: something that is self-evident to you might not be to others.
 Explain your rationale fully, even if you feel it goes without saying.
 -->
+While exploring reasons why this role was underplayed one of the things that came up was its speed.
+It is dreadfully slow - to the point where defenders are able to force an engagement against Synthetics.
+There is no chance to run from anything faster as a Colony Synthetic.
+Making it have to fight often.

+Lowering the resistance is something devs wanted, and for gameplay this is good because a Synthetic shouldn't be forced into a fight unless they have no other option.
+Especially not by something as slow as a defender.
+Might tweak later but council generally is in agreement with this change.
+Little by little!

+For the CQC, a Colony Synthetic is not as advanced as a Shipside one, but still is more than capable of outmanuevering a human.
+As for the hilarious UPP Pvt being better than a Colony Synth in CQC I will make a separate PR

+For Fireman, a Synthetic can bend metal, move cars and do many other 'superhuman' feats of stength, they should not struggle at carrying people, especially shouldn't be worse at carrying people than a Marine.
+It's from 1 to 3, to represent the strength yet aging capabilities of the Colony Synthetic. @morrowwolf forgot this one

+- doesn't touch WJ
 # Explain why it's good for the game
+Less resistance is something devs wanted.
+Allows Colony Synthetics an option to avoid certain engagements as now they are able to outrun some types of Xenomorphs off-weeds.
+Defenders should not be able to catch them offweeds.
+A Synthetic should have no problem carrying something as light as a human being - they especially should not have MORE trouble carrying someone than your standard human doctor.

 # Testing Photographs and Procedure
 <details>
 <summary>Screenshots & Videos</summary>